-Field Description Password complexity requirement The requirement for which types of characters must be used in a user's password.
-Complexity levels: No restriction-allows any password value and is the least secure option.
-Must mix alpha and numeric characters-requires at least one alphabetic character and one number, which is the default.
-Must mix alpha, numeric, and special characters-requires at least one alphabetic character, one number, and one of the following special characters: ! # \$ \$ = + < >.
-Must mix numbers and uppercase and lowercase letters-requires at least one number, one uppercase letter, and one lowercase letter.
-Must mix numbers, uppercase and lowercase letters, and special characters-requires at least one number, one uppercase letter, and one lowercase letter, and one of the following special characters: ! # \$ \$ = + < >.
-Note: Only the special characters listed meet the requirement.
+Field Description Password complexity requirement The types of characters that must be used in a user's password. • No restriction-Has no requirements and is the least secure option.
+Must mix alpha and numeric characters-The default setting.
+Requires at least one alphabetic character and one number.
+Must mix alpha, numeric, and special characters-Requires at least one alphabetic character, one number, and one of the following characters: ! # \$ = + < >.
+Must mix numbers and uppercase and lowercase letters-Requires at least one number, one uppercase letter, and one lowercase letter.
+Must mix numbers, uppercase and lowercase letters, and special characters-Requires at least one number, one uppercase letter, one lowercase letter, and one of the following characters: ! # \$ % = + < >.
+Note: Only the characters listed meet the requirement.
 Other symbol characters are not considered special characters.
-Password question requirement The values are Cannot contain password, meaning that the answer to the password hint question cannot contain the password itself; or None, the default, for no restrictions on the answer.
-The user's answer to the password hint question is required.
+Password question requirement Choose Cannot contain password to restrict the answer to the password hint question from containing the password itself.
+Choose None, the default, for no restrictions on the answer.
+The user must provide an answer to the password hint question.
 This setting is not available for Self-Service portals, Customer Portals, or partner portals.
-Maximum invalid login attempts The number of login failures allowed for a user before they become locked out.
+Maximum invalid login attempts The number of login failures allowed for a user before the user is locked out.
 This setting isn't available for Self-Service portals.
 Lockout effective period The duration of the login lockout.
 The default is 15 minutes.
 This setting isn't available for Self-Service portals.
-Note: If users are locked out, they must wait until the lockout period expires.
-Alternatively, a user with the "Reset User Passwords and Unlock Users" permission can unlock them from Setup with the following procedure: a.
-Enter Users in the Quick Findbox. b.
-Select Users. c.
-Selecting the user.
+When a user is logged in to an active session but is later locked out, the user remains logged in to the active session.
+Note: A locked-out user must wait until the lockout period expires.
+Alternatively, a user with the Reset User Passwords and Unlock Users permission can unlock a user from Setup. a.
+Enter Users in the Quick Find box. b.
+Select Users . c.
+Select the user, and click Unlock .

-Field Description Click Unlock.
-This button is only available when a user is locked out.
-Obscure secret answer for password resets This feature hides answers to security questions as you type.
+Field Description This button is available only when a user is locked out.
+Obscure secret answer for password resets Hide answers to security questions as the user types.
 The default is to show the answer in plain text.
-Note: If your org uses the Microsoft Input Method Editor (IME) with the input mode set to Hiragana, when you type ASCII characters, they're converted in Japanese characters in normal text fields.
+Note: If your org uses the Microsoft Input Method Editor (IME) with the input mode set to Hiragana, when you type ASCII characters, they're converted in to Japanese characters in normal text fields.
 However, the IME doesn't work properly in fields with obscured text.
 If your org's users cannot properly enter their passwords or other values after enabling this feature, disable the feature.
-Require a minimum 1 day password lifetime When you select this option, a password can't be changed more than once in a 24-hour period.
+Require a minimum 1 day password lifetime A password can't be changed more than once in a 24-hour period.
 Allow use of setPassword() API for self-resets When selected, apps can use the setPassword () API to change the current user's password to a specific value.
-De-select this option for increased security.
-When de-selected, apps must use the changeOwnPassword () API to prompt users to set their password value, The changeOwnPassword () API verifies the user's current password before allowing the change.
-Once deselected, you can't select it again.
+Deselect this option for increased security.
+When deselected, apps must use the changeOwnPassword () API to prompt users to set their password value.
+The changeOwnPassword () API verifies the user's current password before allowing the change.
+When you deselect this option, you can't select it again.